leraman/wisecondorX/README.md

         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted, the better.
         - Try to aim at including at least 50 reference samples per reference.
-To more the better, yet, from 200 on is unlikely to observe additional improvement concerning normalization.
+The more the better, yet, from 200 on is unlikely to observe additional improvement concerning normalization.
 - Predicting CNAs (using the reference and test .npz cases of interest)